SocialGouv/kontinuous/docs/README.md

-# 🐉 Kontinuous - CI/CD for Kubernetes 🥷
+# 🐉 Kontinuous - The CI/CD ninja for Kubernetes 🥷

 ## 💡 The paradigm
 ***Why another CI/CD ?***